We may earn affiliate commissions for the recommended products. Learn more.

 Both services offer excellent security and privacy – it’s their entire selling point.
 Both offer end-to-end encryption that even they don’t have the keys to decrypt.

-Tutanota encrypts more spaces within its ecosystem, but we give a slight edge to Proton Mail.
-Proton Mail has a restrictive spam filter, complete anonymity, and RSA 256-bit encryption compared to Tutanota’s 128-bit protocol.
+Tutanota encrypts more spaces within its ecosystem.
+On the other hand, Proton Mail has a restrictive spam filter, complete anonymity, and RSA 256-bit encryption compared to Tutanota’s 128-bit protocol.
 Proton Mail also benefits from Switzerland’s excellent attention to privacy.

 Encryption